Here are links offering a variety of formats to access materials related to Frederic Laloux’s Reinventing Organizations.

 - The challenges of taking an existing organization teal as contrasted with a clean slate: thoughts from Jos de Blok’s role consulting to Britain’s National Health System and horizontal change at bol.com.

 - Conversions by Spanish company K2K Emocionando.
 Not satisfied with successfully converting the Spanish manufacturing company Irizar, its chief Koldo Saratxaga left to set up an organization to bring other companies through a transition to fully believing in the people who work there.
 They’ve intervened in over 50 companies, completing a transition in more than half!
+Early in their process, employees take a vote, and it only goes forward if 80% or more say yes.

 - Examples of practices that foster wholeness